xLamday/-LLA-Activator/README.md

 - Will Windows 11 be supported?
   - Yes, the team is already working on it in order that the program will support Windows 11 Activation as well for free.

+- Where can I see the development progress?
+  - Development progress can be seen by clicking on this link --> https://github.com/users/xLamday/projects/1/views/1

 ## What the program currently offers (02/12/2022):